legendu-net/blog/misc/content/2023/07/thread-local-storage-for-rayon/thread-local-storage-for-rayon.markdown

 Tags: Computer Science, programming, Rust, thread, thread-local, TLS, storage, multi-thread, concurrency

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

+There might be issue if the code relies on Drop of the struct.
+For example,
+if you create a BufWriter in thread-local storage, last buffered output might not flush.
+You have to
+1. (not recommended) manually flush
+2. (recommended) swap out the `BufWrite` from RefCell to allow it to be dropped.

+Have to manually call bw.replace(None) so own the struct so that it can be dropped.
+This is good practice anyway as you want to lease handle to files so soon as they are no longer used.

 ## rayon
 1. Can